thomasferte/EpidemioForecast/reporting/experience1.md

 - two period : one starts on 2020-09-02, the other one starts on 2021-03-01

+In order to evaluate the robustness of the results regarding the variability of reservoir and hyperparameter optimization we repeat the experiment three times.

 Expected results:

 - Elastic-net \> xgboost on early period